jbfish00/statsofplato.github.io/_posts/2023-10-10-hapax-how-to.md

 ```
 orig_tokens = word_tokenize(corpus)
 ```
 For the sake of computation speed, we will remove all stopwords.
 Definitionally, stopwords are words that are incredibly common, such as articles or forms of the verb 'to be'.
-Since they are so common, it is very unlikely that any given corpus will have a stopword as a hapax legomenon, thus we will eliminate them from our corpus before we run any computation using it. **If you suspect that your corpus has a stopword as a hapax legomenon, skip this step.**
+Since they are so common, it is very unlikely that any given corpus will have a stopword as a hapax, thus we will eliminate them from our corpus before we run any computation using it. **If you suspect that your corpus has a stopword as a hapax, skip this step.**

-We will also change all letters to lowercase so that our program will not flag words that begin a sentence only once in the corpus as a hapax legomenon.
-Here we have also removed all punctuation tokens since we do not want to count non-word tokens as hapax legomena.
+We will also change all letters to lowercase so that our program will not flag words that begin a sentence only once in the corpus as a hapax.
+Here we have also removed all punctuation tokens since we do not want to count non-word tokens as hapaxes.

+Here we use a list comprehension to alter the tokens all at once.
+We take each token in our set of original tokens and make it lowercase and place it in our new list `tokens` if it (1) is a word, determined with `isalpha` and (2) the lowercase version of the word is not in our set of stopwords, here named `stop_words`.
 ```
 stop_words = set(stopwords.words('english'))
 tokens = [word.lower() for word in orig_tokens if word.isalpha() and word.lower() not in stop_words]
 ```

 * In linguistics, we talk about two main ways in which we can find words and their different forms: stemming and lemmatizing.
 When we stem, we take the parts of words that are in common (e.g. *improves* and *improving* both stem to *improv*).
 When we lemmatize, we take the original word from which others are derived (e.g. *improved* and *improving* share the lemma *improve*).
-The following instructions will not lemmatize the corpus, so the hapax legomena found will arguably not be "true" hapax legomena, but the code can be modified to lemmatize if that is desired.
+The following instructions will not lemmatize the corpus, so the hapaxes found will arguably not be "true" hapax legomena, but the code can be modified to lemmatize if that is desired.
 * Importantly, using the default lemmatizer in `nltk` requires you to define what the part of speech you are lemmatizing for, so multiple iterations must be gone through to lemmatize all words in the corpus.
 The `spacy` package does not allow for stemming, but has a more robust lemmatizing function.

-STEP 3: Find and List Hapax Legomena
+STEP 3: Find and List All Hapax Legomena
 ---
 Now, we create a `defaultdict` to place our tokens and their corresponding word counts.
 We will then place each token with a frequency of 1 into a list.